Chapter 6: To infinity and beyond

 Clean Code: A Handbook of Agile Software Craftsmanship (Robert C. Martin, 2008)

 Understanding the Four Rules of Simple Design (Corey Haines, 2014)

 About removing duplication and improving names.

 Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation (Jez Humble, David Farley, 2010)

 Describes one fundamental practice of modern software development.

 For a more higher level book about software development process, Extreme Programming Explained: Embrace Change (Kent Beck, 1999/2004) is still as timely as ever.
-The Art of Agile Development (James Shore et al, 2007/2021) or Modern Software Engineering (David Farley, 2021) should be good as well, covering also some things learned more recently.
+The Art of Agile Development (James Shore et al, 2007/2021) and Modern Software Engineering (David Farley, 2021) should be good as well, covering also some things learned more recently.